 Your veterinarian can diagnose this disease rather easily.
 In the vast majority of cats, he or she can run a blood test called a total T4 that checks for the level of thyroid hormone.
 In some cats, other tests are needed for confirmation.

 Treatment is very successful because we have four good options: diet, oral medication, surgery and radioactive iodine treatment.
 The first two will control the disease, but long-term treatment is necessary.
 In most cases, the last two can cure it.
 After your vet examines your cat and performs some blood tests, he or she can advise you as to the best options for your cat.

-We expect these older cats to gain their weight back, have a normal heart rate and blood pressure, and enjoy life again.
+We expect these older cats to gain the lost weight back, have a normal heart rate and blood pressure and ultimately enjoy life again.
 It’s always very rewarding for veterinarians to see the spring return to the cat’s step and the smile to return to your face.

 Kidney Failure in Older Cats

-Vomiting can be a part of kidney failure.
+A senior cat throwing up can be a symptom of kidney failure.
 After working 24/7 for 12-plus years, the kidneys begin to wear out.
-For most cats that live 15 years or more, kidney failure writes the last chapter in the cat’s medical history.
+For most cats who live 15 years or more, kidney failure writes the last chapter in the cat’s medical history.

 The kidney’s job is not to make urine; it is to get rid of waste products that are in the blood.
 When the waste products exceed the high end of the accepted normal range, we say the cat is in “kidney failure.”